Published on: 02/23/2023

 The market for women’s shoes has grown significantly in recent years.
 Most brands have developed shoes with the female morphology in mind, and Adidas delivers an excellent model with the UltraBOOST 22.

 This iconic shoe has a comfortable midsole featuring Adidas’ BOOST foam and a Linear Energy Push design which aims to increase speed and responsiveness.
 To make the shoe comfortable for women, there’s a lower instep and a narrower heel collar.
-And there’s a wide toe box that accommodates foot swelling during the run.
+And there’s a spacious toe box that accommodates foot swelling during the run.

 Finally, the UltraBOOST’s Stretchweb outsole features all-natural rubber that supports the foot through fatigue.
 This is what makes it a good running shoe for those looking for some stability without it becoming overbearing.